yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     e.
 App Service plan/location: Select this, select Create new.

-       i.
-App service plan: Enter contosoeventsplan-SUFFIX.
+        - App service plan: Enter contosoeventsplan-SUFFIX.

-       ii.
-Location: Select the same location you have been using for other resources in this lab.
+        - Location: Select the same location you have been using for other resources in this lab.

-       iii.
-Pricing tier: Select S1 Standard.
+        - Pricing tier: Select S1 Standard.

-       iv.
-Select OK.
+        - Select OK.

     f.
 Select Create to provision the Web App.